 Here we present a case study of 12 samples with an improved time resolution (only 1-2 months each).
-These samples cover a period of about 1.5 years in 1463-1464 (ice core depth: 87.647 m to 87.848 m), thus representing a continuous annual cycle.
+These samples cover a period of about 1.5 years in 1463-1464 (ice core depth: 87.647 to 87.848 m), thus representing a continuous annual cycle.
 There was no particular reason why this year was explored specifically.
-As the CFA decontamination step determined the resolution of samples, there were two periods with samples of near monthly resolution from which seasonal cycles could be established (1744-1763 and 1454-1468).
+As the CFA decontamination step determined the resolution of samples, there were two periods with samples of near-monthly resolution from which seasonal cycles could be established (1744-1763 and 1454-1468).
 The latter period was chosen for being unaffected by the industrial revolution.

 Figure 11 shows the temperature at which 50% of the droplets were frozen (T{50}).
-The T{50} temperature is a simple but meaningful metric, which indicates how ice active a sample is.
-For the 12 samples T{50} ranged between $-28.2\,^{\circ}\text{C}$ and $-31.1\,^{\circ}\text{C}$.
-The entire T{50} range of the ice core is from $-20.2\,^{\circ}\text{C}$ to $-32.1\,^{\circ}\text{C}$.
-Thus, with a span of only $2.9\,^{\circ}\text{C}$ the seasonal samples have a significantly smaller range in T{50} (76% smaller) than all samples from the ice core.
-Hence, the long-term INP variation of the ice core is considerably larger than the short-term variation in that specific year.
+The T{50} temperature is a simple but meaningful metric, which indicates how ice-active a sample is.
+For the 12 samples T{50} ranged between -28.2 and -31.1 °C. The entire T{50} range of the ice core is from -20.2 to -32.1 °C. Thus, with a span of only 2.9 °C the seasonal samples have a significantly smaller range in T{50} (76% smaller) than all samples from the ice core.
+Hence, the long-term INP variation in the ice core is considerably larger than the short-term variation in that specific year.